Rural Catholic church defies Sri Lanka threats, holds Mass

 The Mass in Thannamunai, about 225 kilometers (140 miles) northeast of the capital, Colombo, had been planned at least two weeks earlier to mark the ordination with the participation of some 200 priests.
 They had expected thousands to attend the ceremony at St. Joseph’s Catholic Church.

 Then came Easter.
-The morning of April 21, suicide bombers attacked three churches and three hotels across Sri Lanka.
+The morning of April 21, suicide bombers attacked three churches and three hotels.
 Soon after, the U.S. Embassy in Colombo warned against attending services at any place of worship in the multiethnic nation of 21 million Buddhists, Christians, Hindus and Muslims.

-Catholic leaders then closed all their churches.
+Catholic leaders closed all their churches.
 Cardinal Malcolm Ranjith, the archbishop of Colombo, celebrated Mass this past Sunday at his residence, with the country’s leaders attending.
-The faithful prayed on their knees at home, watching his homily in a televised broadcast.
+The faithful prayed on their knees at home, watching his homily on television.

+Ranjith said Tuesday that parishioners would form “vigilance committees” to check IDs at church doors and keep anyone with a bag from entering when some Masses resume this weekend.

-But the invitation for the ordinations already had been sent out.
+But the invitations for the ordination in Thannamunai already had been sent out.
 After confirming with the military, Johnson and other Catholic leaders agreed to quietly hold the Mass for the community.
 Johnson said he believed it to be the first Mass held in the country, outside of small gatherings for prayers quietly held at believers’ homes.

 What had been expected to be a crowd of 3,000 turned into several hundred.
 The 200 priests expected instead became 80.
 But still they came Tuesday morning, the priests laying their hands on the new priest’s forehead as he knelt before them.